0riginaln0/astra-trails/routes-grouping/readme.md

-This example shows how to create a `Routes` function which will enable alternative way for defining routes:
+This example shows how to create a `Routes` function which enables alternative way for defining routes:

 ```lua
 Routes {